strapi/strapi/docs/v3.x/content-api/parameters.md

 `GET /restaurants?_where[0][price_gte]=3&[0][price_lte]=7`

-## Complexe queries
+## Complex queries

 ::: tip NOTE
 `OR` and `AND` operations are availabled starting from v3.1.0
 :::

-When building more complexe queries you must use the `_where` query parameter in combination with the [`qs`](https://github.com/ljharb/qs) library.
+When building more complex queries you must use the `_where` query parameter in combination with the [`qs`](https://github.com/ljharb/qs) library.

-We are taking advantage of the capability of `qs` to parse nested objects to create more complexe queries.
+We are taking advantage of the capability of `qs` to parse nested objects to create more complex queries.

-This will give you full power to create complexe queries with logical `AND` and `OR` operations.
+This will give you full power to create complex queries with logical `AND` and `OR` operations.

 ::: tip NOTE
-We strongly recommend using `qs` directly to generate complexe queries instead of creating them manually.
+We strongly recommend using `qs` directly to generate complex queries instead of creating them manually.
 :::

 ### `AND` operator